PiyushD17/MyCO2CLI/README.md

 foo@bar:~$ pip3 install setuptools
 ```

-* You might need to install pip3 as well in case the above command does not work.
+* You might need to install pip3 as well in case the above command does not work and retry installing the **setuptools library**.
 ```console
 foo@bar:~$ sudo apt install python3-pip
 ```